Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

-For $\tilde m^2=m_A^2 - m_C^2 < 0$,
+For $\tilde{m}^2 = m_A^2-m_C^2<0$,

-Thus $\Delta_{A,C} (\delta x)$ is composed of the light-cone singularity $\delta(\lambda)\epsilon(\delta t)$ \cite{Ishikawa-Tobita-prl1,Wilson-OPE}, the regular terms written by Bessel functions, and $I_2$.
-The former two terms come from the integration from $E_{A} \leq E_C$, and are finite in a finite T. So using this expression the finite $\text{T}$ correction which is unable to obtain with standard calculations of plane waves can be found.
-Because the integration region for this is outside of the kinematical region of conserving the energy and momentum, this integral vanishes at $\text{T}=\infty$ in fact. $I_2$, on the other hand, comes from the region $E_C \leq E_A$, which is the kinematical region satisfying the energy and momentum conservation, determines the quantities at $\text{T}=\infty$.
-This expression of writing the probability with the light-cone singularity converges and is valid in the kinematical region $2 p_A\!\cdot\! p_B\leq \tilde{m}_C^2$, where $\tilde{m}_C^2 = m_A^2 - m_C^2$.
+Thus $\Delta_{A,C}(\delta x)$ is composed of the light-cone singularity $\delta(\lambda)\epsilon(\delta t)$ \cite{23,40,41}, regular terms given by Bessel functions, and $I_2$.
+The former two terms come from the integration from $E_A \leq E_C$, and are finite in finite $T$.
+Therefore, using this expression, the finite $T$ correction, which is unobtainable with standard calculations of plane waves, can be found.
+Because the integration region for this is outside of the kinematical region conserving energy and momentum, this integral vanishes at $T=\infty$. $I_2$, on the other hand, comes from the region $E_C\leq E_A$, which is the kinematical region satisfying the energy and momentum conservation, and determines the quantities at $T=\infty$, This expression giving the probability with the light-cone singularity converges and is valid in the kinematical region $2p_A\cdot p_B\leq \tilde{m}_C^2$, where $\tilde{m}_C^2 = m_A^2-m_C^2$.